Bristol Series 6

 About ...

-Comments?
-Updates?
-Something missing?
-I would be happy to hear from you!
-Thanks to Ali (Alberzell), Chandresh (), Hajo (Montgomery, AL), Isa (Villingen-Schwenningen), Jason (Taichung), Johannes (Saarbrücken), Kristine (London), Mayumi (Fukuoka), Norio (Tokyo), and Peter (North Ferrisburg, VT) for helpful comments and hints.
+Thanks to Ali (Alberzell), Chandresh (), Hajo (Montgomery, AL), Isa (Villingen-Schwenningen), Jason (Taichung), Johannes (Saarbrücken), Kristine (London), Mayumi (Fukuoka), Norio (Tokyo), Peter (North Ferrisburg, VT), and Wolf (Las Vegas, NV) for helpful comments!